oluwatimilehinawoniyi/css-unit-converter/README.md

 ## Features

+- **Hover Conversion**: Hover over a CSS unit value to see the converted values.
-- Converts CSS unit values on hover or as comments beside the code.
+- **Inline Comments**: Option to insert conversion results as comments beside the code.
-- Supports multiple CSS unit types and custom units.
-- Easy integration with VS Code.

 <!--
 \!\[feature X\]\(images/feature-x.png\) -->